Homotopically equivalent simple loops on 2-bridge spheres in 2-bridge link complements (I): Main result

-Let $\DD$ be the {\it Farey tessellation}, that is, the tessellation of the upper half space $\HH^2$ by ideal triangles which are obtained from the ideal triangle with the ideal vertices $0, 1, \infty \in \QQQ$ by repeated reflection in the edges.
+Let $\DD$ be the {\it Farey tessellation}, that is, the tessellation of the upper half plane $\HH^2$ by ideal triangles which are obtained from the ideal triangle with the ideal vertices $0, 1, \infty \in \QQQ$ by repeated reflection in the edges.
 Then $\QQQ$ is identified with the set of the ideal vertices of $\DD$.
 For each $r\in \QQQ$, let $\RGP{r}$ be the group of automorphisms of $\DD$ generated by reflections in the edges of $\DD$ with an endpoint $r$.
-It should be noted that $\RGP{r}$ is isomorphic to the infinite dihedral group and the region bounded by two adjacent edges of $\DD$ with an endpoint $r$ is a fundamental domain for the action of $\RGP{r}$ on $\HH^2$, by virtue of Poincare's fundamental polyhedron theorem (see, for example, \cite{Ratcliffe}).
+It should be noted that $\RGP{r}$ is isomorphic to the infinite dihedral group and the region bounded by two adjacent edges of $\DD$ with an endpoint $r$ is a fundamental domain for the action of $\RGP{r}$ on $\HH^2$, by virtue of Poincar\'{e}'s fundamental polyhedron theorem (see, for example, \cite{Ratcliffe}).
 Let $\RGPP{r}$ be the group generated by $\RGP{r}$ and $\RGP{\infty}$.
-When $r\in \QQ - \ZZ$, $\RGPP{r}$ is equal to the free product $\RGP{r}*\RGP{\infty}$, having a fundamental domain shown in Figure ~\ref{fig.fd}.
-Otherwise, $\RGPP{r}$ is the group generated by the edges of $\DD$ or $\RGP{\infty}$ according as $r\in\ZZ$ or $r=\infty$.
+When $r\in \QQ - \ZZ$, $\RGPP{r}$ is equal to the free product $\RGP{r}*\RGP{\infty}$, having a fundamental domain shown in Figure~\ref{fig.fd}.
+Otherwise, $\RGPP{r}$ is the group generated by the reflections in the edges of $\DD$ or $\RGP{\infty}$ according as $r\in\ZZ$ or $r=\infty$.